thingalon/pony-ssh/README.md

 ### Example setups

-Authentication using an SSH agent (the easiest secure option), opening `/var/www` by default:
+Authentication using an SSH agent, opening `/var/www` by default:
 ```
  "ponyssh.hosts": {
     "example-agent-auth": {